General Tenant Information & Terms

 Cardiff Estates & Lettings is a member of a Client Money Protection Scheme and is also a member of a redress scheme with the Property Ombudsman

 Cardiff Estates and Lettings Ltd has an equal opportunities policy.
 The aim of our policy is to ensure that no employee, customer or interested party receives less favourable treatment because of age, disability, gender reassignment, marriage and civil partnership, pregnancy or maternity, race, religion or belief, sex or sexual orientation.
-A copy of this policy is available by request.
+A copy of this policy is available by request and is also on our website Click Here.

 Cardiff Estates & Lettings, a Member of The Property Ombudsman, aims to provide the highest standards of service to all our customers.
 To ensure that your interests are safeguarded, a complaints procedure has been introduced.
 This provides for the matter to be dealt with internally and in the event that we are not able to deal with the issue to our mutual satisfaction, by reference to The Property Ombudsman.
-A copy of the full procedure is available by request.
+A copy of the full procedure is available by request and is also on our website Click Here.

 Unless otherwise stated, Value Added Tax (VAT) is payable on all fees and expenses at the prevailing standard rate.
 Should the VAT rate increase or decrease at any stage, it will be charged at the prevailing standard rate applicable at the time of issuing an invoice.